rkirkels/CodeDump.io-API-client-PHP/README.md

 # CodeDump.io-API-client-PHP
-A PHP Client to the CodeDump.io API
+A PHP Client for the CodeDump.io API

 ## What is CodeDump.io?
 CodeDump.io is a website where programmers can dump any code or configuration they like in